MrBSmith/StateGraph/README.md

 <br>

 This addon is under MIT license which means its free to use/copy/modify etc.
-If you want to help financally his creator, you can tip him [here](https://ko-fi.com/babadesbois)
+If you want to help financally its creator, you can tip him [here](https://ko-fi.com/babadesbois)

 <br>